 Example: X: He has received all the resources one needs to start a business, but even after six months I don’t see anything happening.
 Y: Well, you can lead a horse to water but you can’t make it drink.

-142. You can’t have your cake and eat it too.
+187. You can’t have your cake and eat it too.

-To have two things that one desires, but they’re normally impossible to get simultaneously.
+If you have your cake and eat it too, you get two things that are normally impossible to get simultaneously.

 Example: If you want more local services, you can’t expect to pay less tax.
 Well, you can’t have your cake and eat it.